 Long shot coffee beans

-Meanwhile, for a long shot, you might want to give denser beans a shot (or pull rather).
+For a long shot, you might want to give denser beans a shot (or a pull, rather).

-This may give your coffee a more exciting and novel profile.
+And that can give your coffee a more exciting, unexpected profile.

 Espresso coffee beans

-These beans are usually roasted darker than other beans, which allows their flavor to stand out even when mixed with milk.
+These beans are usually roasted darker than the rest, so their flavor still comes through even when you mix them with milk.

-You can check out this article where I talk about the difference between espresso beans and regular coffee beans.
+You can check out this article, where I dig into the difference between espresso beans and regular coffee beans.

-Darker roasts are also regarded to have a more consistent taste.
-You could even go for an extra dark roast if you prefer this.
-They look like this:
+Darker roasts are also known for a more consistent taste.
+If that's your thing, you could even go for an extra dark roast.
+Here's what they look like:

 Extra dark roasted coffee beans.